 Measured in atmospheres (ATM), one atmosphere is the air pressure at sea level and is equivalent to 10m of water.
 The most common ratings are:

 3ATM (30 metres water resistant) - suitable for everyday use when in contact with water

 5ATM (50 metres water resistant) - a watch that would come to no harm if worn in the shower or for recreational swimming

 10ATM (100 metres water resistant) - a watch that could be worn for rigorous swimming, in the sea, diving and snorkelling

 20ATM (200 metres water-resistant) - a watch that could be worn for scuba diving.

-Please note that a depth such as "30M" is NOT the depth to which a watch may be taken - click here to learn why and for a fuller explanation of Water Resistance.
+Please note that a depth such as "30m" is NOT the literal depth to which a watch may be taken.

-A watch that displays the current time in any time zone.
+A watch that displays the time in multiple time zones around the world.